 In this technique, the therapist counts out loud to 100 while the client focuses on their trauma.
 Afterwards, the trauma is discussed and worked through.
 This method works by linking the trauma to the security provided by the therapist’s voice.

-Dialectical Behaviorla Therapy (DBT) is based on the idea that some clients react abnormally to emotional stimulation and have a hard time returning from peak arousal to baseline.
+Dialectical Behavioral Therapy (DBT) is based on the idea that some clients react abnormally to emotional stimulation and have a hard time returning from peak arousal to baseline.
 The goal of DBT is to teach methods to evaluate emotions, thus reducing life‐threatening behaviors.

 Guided imagery is a self‐directed relaxation tool that helps the survivor of a traumatic event regain control by reducing their anxiety and anger.
 It helps survivors confront traumatic memories using indirect symbolism and metaphors, and works to naturally elevate serotonin‐like neuro‐hormone levels